The Spectral Approach to Linear Rational Expectations Models: Existence and Uniqueness

 For if $X$ is a covariance stationary process causal in $\xi$ and satisfies this system, applying the forward shift operator $t$ times to each equation we obtain \eqref{eq:lremsol}.
 Of course, the forward shift operator commutes with the summation because the sum converges in $\mathscr{H}^m$.
+Let $X_0$ have the spectral characteristics $\phi\in H_0^m$.
+Then the frequency domain equivalent is